dekarrin/ictiobus/docs/ictcc.md

 directly control the output destination with the --dest flag.

 To disable source code generation entirely, use the -n/--no-gen flag.
-Note that this only applies to the source code generated for the purposes of outputting Go source code; it will not stop generation used for the diagnostics binary if --diag is enabled, nor will it stop generation of the simulation binary if valid flags for it are provided (--ir, --hooks, --hooks-table) and --sim-off is not passed.
+Note that this only applies to the Go source code generated as output from ictcc; it will not stop generation used for the diagnostics binary if --diag is enabled, nor will it stop generation of the simulation binary if valid flags for it are provided (--ir, --hooks, --hooks-table) and --sim-off is not passed to ictcc.

 ## Generated Code

 Unless the -n/--no-gen flag is specified, invoking ictcc will produce a compiler frontend as its main artifact.
 This consists of several Go source code files that are placed in one or more Go packages rooted in a single directory.
-This package provides several functions to give access to the entire frontend, or to the components of it.
+This package provides several functions to give access to the entire frontend and the components of it.
 Most users of ictiobus will simply call the `Frontend()` function, which combines all the components into a single frontend type.

 The directory that the generated files are placed in can